DeonteVanterpool/pomodoro/README.md

-# Noladoro — Minimal Pomodoro
+# Noladoro — Minimalist Pomodoro

 A minimalist Pomodoro timer where each session is tied to a specific task.
 Built in Kotlin with Jetpack Compose — simple, focused, and labeled so you always know what you're working on.
 Built with Material UI and for AMOLED displays.